jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Data Science for Economists - Grant R. McDermott](https://github.com/uo-ec607/lectures) - Introduction to the modern data science toolkit (focused on R) graduate course.

+[Data Science for Economists and Other Animals - Grant R. McDermott](http://grantmcdermott.com/ds4e/) - This is the website for Data Science for Economists and Other Animals.
+The book is very much in the early development stages, but draws from lecture material that we have been refining over the last several years.

 :star: [Telling Stories With Data - Rohan Alexander](https://www.tellingstorieswithdata.com/) - The focus is on using quantitative methods to tell stories with data.

 :star: [Happy Git with R](https://happygitwithr.com/) - Instructions to integrate Git(Hub) with R and RStudio.